How Can We Help?

 The D-8 Visa for Inter-Company Transfer is the appropriate category for employees of an overseas parent company (or its overseas affiliate) being transferred to a Korean subsidiary registered as a foreign-invested company with the Korean government, for an initial stay of between one and three years (renewable indefinitely).

-D-8 applicants who require visas to enter Korea will need to apply for a short-term business C-3-4 visa at the Korean Embassy or consulate in the country of residence or nationality (dependents who require an entry visa will need to apply for a C-3 visitor visa).
+D-8 applicants who require visas to enter Korea will need to apply for a short-term business C-3-4 visa at the Korean consular post in the country of residence or nationality (dependents who require an entry visa will need to apply for a C-3 visitor visa).
 Visa waiver nationals may enter Korea without a visa.

-Nationals of high TB-burden countries who are also resident in any of these countries (Nepal, East Timor, Russia, Malaysia, Mongolia, Myanmar, Bangladesh, Vietnam, Sri Lanka, Uzbekistan, India, Indonesia, China, Cambodia, Kyrgyzstan, Thailand, Pakistan, Philippines) must submit a "Certificate of Health", including TB test result, issued by a hospital designated by the relevant Korean diplomatic mission, when applying for a long-term visa (more than 90 days) at a diplomatic mission.
+Nationals of high TB-burden countries who are also resident in any of these countries (Bangladesh, Cambodia, China, East Timor, India, Indonesia, Kyrgyzstan, Malaysia, Mongolia, Myanmar, Nepal, Pakistan, Philippines, Russia, Sri Lanka, Thailand, Uzbekistan, Vietnam) must submit a 'Certificate of Health', including TB test result, issued by a hospital designated by the relevant Korean consular post, when applying for a long-term visa (more than 90 days) at a consular post.
 Children aged 5 years and under are exempt from this requirement.